koii-network/docs/run-a-node/k2-nodes/system-requirements.md

 ### Minimum Hardware Requirements

-Here are the minimum hardware requirements for running a K2 node in terms of memory, compute, storage, and your operating system:
+Here are the minimum hardware requirements for running a K2 node in terms of memory, computing, storage, and your operating system:

 **1. Memory**